HenronenGIT/fso_part10/README.md

 ## Introduction

-This repository contains my projects and exercises for the Part 10 of the Fullstack Open course, focused on mobile development using React Native.
+This repository contains my projects and exercises for Part 10 of the Fullstack Open course, focused on mobile development using React Native.
 The course covers a wide range of topics including setting up the development environment, building components, managing state, and integrating with backend services.

 ## Project Structure